 How will this help women in the Congo?

 HEAL Africa has been performing fistula repair since 2003.
 Their main facility is in the large town of Goma in Eastern DRC, but much of their recent work has focused on surrounding rural areas in the region.
-This includes sending outreach teams into rural areas to raise awareness and identify patients in need of treatment and facilitating transport of patients to Goma.
+This includes sending outreach teams into rural areas to raise awareness, identifying new patients in need of treatment, and facilitating transport of patients to Goma.
 In some cases, mobile surgical teams are dispatched to community medical centers in an effort to make care more accessible to rural populations.
 These mobile surgical teams also train local surgeons in safe delivery procedures, Caesarian sections and emergency obstetric care.
 As a result of our last grant, 101 women received free surgery — an especially significant accomplishment in light of the challenges faced in the region (extremely poor road conditions, presence of armed militias, etc.).

 In addition to providing free fistula surgeries and pre-and post-operative care, HEAL Africa teaches women how to sew, read, write and weave through HEALing Arts, a skill-building program for women who are awaiting or recovering from fistula surgery.